Configure Laravel 5 for Shared Hosting

 To be honest, I haven't checked that my shared hosting server has mentioned PHP extensions, but since it all works I guess that it does.

-In this lesson I will show you how to configure your Laravel application to be able to run on shared hosting.
-You can view the code for this lesson on GitHub.
+In this tutorial, I will show you how to configure your Laravel application to be able to run on shared hosting.
+You can view the code for this tutorial on GitHub.

 - Cover image Fruits! created by Ana Maria Ochoa